LangStream/documentation/configuration-resources/langserve/README.md

 ## Starting the LangStream application locally

-You can run the LangStream application on docker locally
+To run the LangStream application on docker locally:

 ```bash
 langstream docker run -app /path/to/applicationn